appaga/springmvc/README.md

-# applications powored by Springboot
+# applications powered by Springboot